Pond size calculator

 Pond aerators focus on oxygenation and deeper water circulation.
 Depth matters more here than surface area.
 Deeper ponds need stronger circulation below the surface.

 Pond filters are sized by water volume and fish load, so your gallon estimate is the most useful number.
-A good fit if your pond needs cleaner water or better biological balance.
+A filter is a good fit if your pond needs cleaner water or better biological balance.

-Solar options are available for both fountains and aerators.
-They’re a practical choice for remote ponds where running electrical power isn't an option.
+Solar pond fountains and solar pond aerators are practical options for remote ponds where running electrical power is difficult.

 Avoid these common pond calculator mistakes: